-Today, Eastern University comprises Palmer Theological Seminary, the College of Arts and Sciences, the Templeton Honors College, the Campolo College of Graduate and Professional Studies, and Esperanza College.
-Eastern University enrolls over 4,000 students in domestic and international undergraduate, graduate, professional, and theological programs in a variety of delivery formats.
+Today, Eastern University is comprised of Palmer Theological Seminary, the College of Arts and Sciences, The College of Business and Leadership, the College of Education, the College of Health and Social Sciences, the College of Theology and Ministry, Templeton Honors College, and Esperanza College.
+Eastern University enrolls over 4,400 students in these undergraduate, graduate, urban, professional, international, and seminary programs.